Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: The resource theory of LOSR-entanglement

 For instance, in the bipartite case, it is well known that local unitary equivalence between pure states has a particularly simple form: if $\lambda_{\psi}$ denotes the vector of squared Schmidt coefficients of a state $|\psi\rangle$, and $v^{\downarrow}$ denotes the permutation of a vector $v$'s components such that they are ordered from largest to smallest, then $\ket \psi$ and $\ket \phi$ are LU-equivalent if and only if

 that is, if and only if their vectors of squared Schmidt coefficients are equal up to permutation.
 Lemma~\ref{lem:equivalence} then implies that this is also the condition for LOSR-equivalence between pure states.

-This characterization of the LU-equivalence of bipartite pure states also implies that condition (iii) in Lemma~\ref{lem:conversion} has a particularly simple form\footnote{In the bipartite case, the equivalence of condition (ii) and this form of condition (iii) is stated as Exercise 12.22 of Ref.~\cite{NielsenAndChuang}.}:
+This characterization of the LU-equivalence of bipartite pure states also implies that condition (iii) in Lemma~\ref{lem:conversion} has a particularly simple form\footnote{The equivalence of condition (ii) and this form of condition (iii) for the bipartite case is stated as Exercise 12.22 of Ref.~\cite{NielsenAndChuang}.}, resulting in the following corollary concerning LOSR-convertibility: \begin{cor} A bipartite pure state $\ket{\psi}$ can be converted to a bipartite pure state $\ket{\phi}$ by LOSR if and only if